 Branding & Marketing:

-However, concept or niche eCommerce business can drive sales in very low CPA due to the fact that the customer is limited for such category of products.
+However, a concept or niche eCommerce business can drive sales in very low CPA due to the fact that the customer is limited for such a category of products.

-With the entry of several players already in Indian eCommerce market, the customer is pampered by offering big discounts, offers, deals and easy return options etc. resulting in low margins.
+With the entry of several players already in the Indian eCommerce market, the customer is pampered by offering big discounts, offers, deals, and easy return options, etc. resulting in low margins.